On representations of Bol algebras: Introduction

 \section{Introduction}

-It is well known that the algebraic systems which characterize locally a totally geodesic subspace is a Lie triple system \cite{Car}, \cite{Nom}, \cite{Yam}, \cite{los1}.
-A Bol algebra is realized by equipping Lie triple System with an additional binary skew operation which satisfying a speudo-differentiation property \cite{Tb}, \cite{pi}.
+It is well known that the algebraic systems which characterize locally a totally geodesic subspace is a Lie triple system see (\cite{Car}, \cite{Nom}, \cite{Yam}).
+A Bol algebra is realized by equipping Lie triple System with an additional binary skew operation which satisfies a pseudo-differentiation property (\cite{kuza}, \cite{pi}).
+A morphism of Bol algebras is a linear map which preserves the ternary and the binary operations.
 More generally, the algebraic structures which characterize locally Bol loops are Bol algebras \cite{sa1}.
-Till date, the representation of these algebras has not yet been given.
-And we know that, the representation of these algebras may help solve some problems in geometry and Physics.
-As far as geometry is concerned, this is used to construct the homology and the cohomology of Bol algebras and loops.
-As far as physics is concerned, it is used for the description of invariant properties of physical systems and the concomitant conservation laws as a result.
-J.Mostovoy and J.M.Pérez-Izquierdo showed that, Malcev algebras and Lie triple systems are particular subclasses of Bol algebras \cite{mop}.
-The representation of Malcev algebras can be found in \cite{Log}, and the Lie triple systems by T.L.Hodge and B.J.Parshall with a categorical approach \cite{hob}, and the one done by W.Bertrand and M.Didry uses symmetric bundles of symmetric spaces\cite{wom}.
-A tangent algebra of a local analytic Moufang loop is a Malcev algebra.
-Now, there already exists representations of other classes of non-associative algebras; the case of alternative algebras was constructed by R.D.Schafer \cite{Shaf}, and the one of Leibniz algebras by P. Kolesnikov \cite{Kol}.
-The purpose of this paper is to present a construction of a representation of Bol algebras and some important properties.
-Our approach uses the notion of Bol modules defined in the paper, Ideals of Bol algebras introduced in \cite{Tb} and the one of Lie triple systems \cite{Lis}.
-This paper will be organized as follow: first and fore, we will talk about Bol algebras, Next, a representation of these algebras will be presented.
-Dual representation and the duality principle will be introduced in the last section.
+Until now, the representations of these algebras have not been studied.
+Since the representations of Lie algebras and Lie groups have natural connection with particulars physics, we claim that the representations of Bol algebras should lead with the physical applications.
+More precisely, in physics the representations of Bol algebras will be useful for the description of invariant properties of physical systems. and the concomitant conservation laws as a result.
+In \cite{mop} it is shown that, Malcev algebras and Lie triple systems are particular subclasses of Bol algebras.
+The representations of Malcev algebras can be found in \cite{ku}, and those of Lie triple systems was constructed in \cite{hob} and \cite{wom}.
+Now, there already exists some representations of other classes of non-associative algebras; the case of alternative algebras was constructed by Schafer \cite{Shaf}, the one of Leibniz algebras by Kolesnikov \cite{Kol} and for Jordan superalgebras, the representations was given by Consuelo and Zelmanov see \cite{maze}.\\ Let $\mathfrak{B}$ be a Bol algebra over a field $K$ of characteristic zero, a representation of Bol algebra $\mathfrak{B}$ on a $K$-vector space $V$ is a triplet of maps $(\rho,\delta,\Delta)$ which respect some conditions which will be given later in the paper.\\ Our first main result is the following.